docknetwork/planning/rfc/0005-claim-deduction.md

 // derivations need to be prefixed with claim "imports"
 ```

-This may be a question best posed during implementation, when limitaions are better understood.
+This may be a question best posed during implementation, when limitations are better understood.